assaf/zombie/doc/API.md

 For that reason, navigating to a new page doesn't land you immediately on that
 page: you have to wait for the browser to complete processing of all events.
-You can do that by calling `browser.wait` or passing a callback to methods like `visit` and `clickLink.`
+You can do that by calling `browser.wait`, passing a callback to methods like `visit` and `clickLink`, or using promises.

 ### browser.back(callback)